yobud/reveldi/README.md

 Now, you're able to abstract your managers, just use them with the following instruction in your controllers:

 > myMessenger := Container.Get("messenger").(message.MessengerInterface)

+## See also

+You can take a look to a working sample [here](https://github.com/ZeBigDuck/reveldi-sample)